Lockwood-02/Lockwood-02/README.md

-<h1>Isaac Lockwood—@lockwood-02</h1>
+<h1>Isaac Lockwood</h1>
 Hi I'm Isaac.
 I'm a student at Western Kentucky University currently going for my Masters Degree in Computer Science.
-I love Front-End design and creating websites.
 <h2>I'm a passionate software developer from Kentucky</h2>

 - 👨‍💻 All of my projects are available at [my personal website](https://isaaclockwood.dev)

-- 📫 How to reach me: **isaaclockwood618@gmail.com**

-- 📄 Know about my experiences: [Resume](https://i.postimg.cc/1RrLHrGK/Isaac-Lockwood-Resume-1.png)

 <h3 align="left">Connect with me:</h3>
 <p align="left">